StephGbzh/SwordsAndPotions2WikiInKongregateChat/README.md

 Then install the script itself by clicking on it just above or use this [link](https://github.com/StephGbzh/SwordsAndPotions2WikiInKongregateChat/blob/master/SwordsAndPotions2WikiInKongregateChat.user.js) or this [one](http://goo.gl/pl4iir).

-Finally, go the [game page](http://www.kongregate.com/games/EdgebeeStudios/swords-and-potions-2), open the "Chat" tab and use it!
+Finally, go the [game page](http://www.kongregate.com/games/EdgebeeStudios/swords-and-potions-2) (or reload it if it was already open), open the "Chat" tab and use it!